PackageFactory/atomic-fusion-presentationobjects/Documentation/05_Kickstarter.md

 #### HeadlineLookIsInvalid.php

-The exception in this file will be thrown, when the pseudo-enum is initialized with an invalid value (which could happen, when `::fromString` is called).
+The exception in this file will be thrown, when the pseudo-enum is initialized with an invalid value (which could happen, when `::from` is called).

 ```php
 <?php